-Oftentimes, we have to disconnect in order to re-connect; disconnect many aspects of one’s present life-style so as to recall and re-connect to pleasant, often fading memories, feelings and emotions.
-In so doing, we find that we achieve a long lasting mental and therefore, physical boost.
+Oftentimes, we have to disconnect to re-connect; disconnect many aspects of one’s present lifestyle to recall and re-connect to pleasant, often fading memories, feelings and emotions.
+In so doing, we find that we achieve a long-lasting mental and therefore, physical boost.

 When did you last stay at a safe place, far away from your schedule-determined, harried and hurried life, in a brick and mortar world that made you reflect on memories of a relaxed life, of your carefree childhood and the other ‘good times’?
 When did you last muddy your hands and knees, planting trees or playing with friends under the village mango tree?
 When did you fall in love?